ismam9/java-core-web-automation-bdd/README.md

 > - The <type> element specifies the packaging type of the dependency, which is set to pom indicating that these are POM files.
 > - The <scope> element defines the scope of the dependency.
 In this case, it is set to import, which means that the dependencies defined in these BOM files will be imported into the project's dependency management.

 > [!CAUTION]
-> If you do not have the correct dependecies (or for example not having the <depedencyManagment>, or having the junit5 dependencies instead of the Cucumber-JVM ones, etc) & you may seen problems relationated with compabilty between
+> If you do not have the correct dependecies (or for example not having the `<depedencyManagment>`, or having the junit5 dependencies instead of the Cucumber-JVM ones, etc) & you may seen problems relationated with compabilty between dependecies.
-> dependecies.
 You will see your maven dependecy section all marked as red.
-You might re-do the pom.xml following the steps we share on 'Main classes & Functionality'.
+You might re-do the pom.xml using.

+#
+# 3. Build Configuration
 Finally the only section to comment it is the build section.
 ```
 <build>